Economic Research and Analysis

 - This link lists the recession and expansion dates for US business cycles.

 - The Congressional Budget Office contains analysis and forecasts of Federal government budget deficits.
-Their forecasts and forecast analyses are the key documents for political debates about fiscal policy proposals about things like Medicare and social security.
+Their forecasts and forecast analyses are the key documents for political debates about fiscal policy proposals about things like Medicare and Social Security.

 - The Economic Report of the President offers index containing all the reports and data published annually by the Council of Economic Advisors each January.